Why migrate to ArcGIS Pro?

 The next step is to plan your migration.
 For individuals, this should be straightforward.
 For large organizations, a structured plan is key to the success of your migration.

-You may want to consider our two-day instructor-led course, specifically designed for users migrating from ArcMap to Pro.
+You may want to consider an instructor-led training course, specifically designed for users migrating from ArcMap to Pro.

 Download ArcGIS Pro